Vyral/joe-gabriel-recruiting/strategy-call.md

 <p>Why am I offering this?</p>

-<p>I’ll help you for free in return that maybe, over the long term – and only if it makes sense - you’d like to learn more about working at our brokerage.</p>
+<p>I’ll help you for free in return that maybe, over the long term – and only if it makes sense - you’d like to learn more about working at our team/brokerage.</p>

 <p>Let me be clear that is not the intent of the meeting.
 That’s another conversation for another time and only if you have any interest.</p>

 <p>I also figure we’ll do business together someday and I would like to get to know you.
 I enjoy seeing real estate agents succeed.
 It’s fulfilling, and I love it.</p>

-<p><strong>I invite you to request a free one-on-one business strategy meeting with me.</strong> We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too.</p>
+<p>I invite you to request a free one-on-one business strategy meeting with me.
+We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too.</p>

-<p>I have a questionnaire I would like you fill out so that when we meet so I’m prepared to offer you specific advice.
+<p>I have a questionnaire I would like you to fill out so that when we meet so I’m prepared to offer you specific advice.
 When you request a call, I’ll email it to you to complete before the meeting.</p>

 <p>Look forward to meeting with you.
 Let’s grow your business.</p>

 <p>Sincerely,</p>

-<p>{{site.data.settings.client.name}}</p>
+<p>Lori Gabriel</p>

 <h1 class="join-us">Request a FREE One-on-one Business Planning Meeting</h1>